OUR ROSARY SHARED VISION & VALUES

 Children are encouraged to develop a forgiving nature and to pray for those who have offended them.
 Teaching assistants have had training in restorative justice and can lead and guide on this important aspect of spiritual development.

 Prayer life is an integral part of the school with displays, statues, other religious symbols and focus areas both inside and outside the school building.
-This includes Our Lady’s Garden and St Francis’s Square.
+This includes Our Lady’s Garden.
 Pupils are reflective during prayer and value opportunities to be still and quiet.
 They are active and enthusiastic in the preparation and reading of their own prayers.

 Our Lady is pivotal in devotions across the school.
 We say the Rosary, celebrate the feast of the Rosary and have devotion to Mary during October and May.